relic374/pixel-railfight/README.md

 Download the game [here](https://cmspeedrunner.itch.io/pixel-railfight)<br>

 Over time I will be adding more guides<br>
-I also plan on creating a modding software (named PDC, Pixel Data Compiler), that should be out in the hear future In addition to that, I have created a project named Hydro that easily backages electron apps.
+I have created a project named Hydro that easily backages electron apps.
+It's useful for building your mods.
 It is located on this github.

 (Disclaimer: I got permission from the creator to upload this)